fedimint/fedimint.org/docs/TradeOffs/03-DebasementRisk.md

 Only guardians are able to create and sign false claims and this is done with a threshold of guardians requiring many corrupt guardians.

-So in order to realize this risk in a Fedimint, a quorum of corrupt guardians (66% or in our figure guardian 1 & 2) would need to collude to create new eCash tokens that had no bitcoin backing as shown below.
+So in order to realize this risk in a Fedimint, a quorum of corrupt guardians (66% or in our figure guardian 1 & 2) would need to collude to create new eCash notes that had no bitcoin backing as shown below.

 ![Balance sheet options](/img/raw-figures/fm-debasement-corrupt.png)